A geometric proof for the root-independence of the greedoid polynomial of Eulerian branching greedoids: Embedding the dual complex of an Eulerian directed branching greedoid

 As $\mathcal{Q}_A$ is independent of $v_0$, we obtain the following corollary, first proved by Swee Hong Chan \cite{SweeHong_parking}, using the abelian sandpile model. \begin{coroll} The greedoid polynomial of the directed branching greedoid of an Eulerian digraph is independent of the root vertex. \end{coroll}

 We can deduce another corollary. \begin{thm} For an Eulerian digraph $G$, let $\overleftarrow{G}$ be the (Eulerian) digraph obtained by reversing the orientation of each edge.
 Let $v_0$ be an arbitrary vertex.
 Then $\lambda_{G,v_0} = \lambda_{\overleftarrow{G},v_0}$.
-That is, the greedoid polynomial of an Eulerian directed branching greedoid does not change if each edge is reversed. \end{thm} \begin{proof} Let $A$ be a totally unimodular matrix representing the dual of $G$.
-Then $-A$ represents the dual of $\overrightarrow{G}$.
-By Theorem \ref{thm:greedoid_poly_as_h^*}, and
+That is, the greedoid polynomial of an Eulerian directed branching greedoid does not change if each edge is reversed. \end{thm} \begin{proof} Notice that the oriented matroid structures of $G$ and $\overleftarrow{G}$ agree.
+Hence, their dual oriented matroids also agree.
+Now the statement follows from Theorem \ref{thm:greedoid_poly_as_h^*}. \end{proof}

-As $\mathcal{Q}_{-A}$ is a reflection of $\mathcal{Q}_{A}$ to the origin, the two polytopes have the same $h^*$-vector, hence indeed, the two greedoid polynomials agree. \end{proof}